 What to Look for in a Dog Pen

 The most important factor when choosing any dog gear is safety.
 You don’t want to put a tiny puppy in a pen with wire bars that are too far apart where they could get their head stuck.
-Or you don’t want to put an aggressive chewer in a canvas pen where they could gnaw their way out or swallow a zipper or ingest some mesh.
+Or you don’t want to put an aggressive chewer in a canvas pen where they could gnaw their way out or swallow a zipper.

 Watch your pet and see how they behave inside the pen at first.
 Make sure they’re not able to scramble over the top or tip it over.
 It should be a solid, safe, comfortable place for them to hang out.